Kowsalyas9329/aws-cloud-projects-portfolio/README.md

 ### 1. Automated File Upload Pipeline

-**AWS S3 → Lambda → RDS → SNS → CloudWatch**
+**Local Machine → Amazon S3 → AWS Lambda → Amazon RDS → Amazon SNS**

-An event-driven AWS data ingestion pipeline that automatically uploads CSV files from a local machine to Amazon S3, triggers AWS Lambda processing, stores the data in Amazon RDS, and sends notifications through Amazon SNS.
+An event-driven AWS data ingestion pipeline that automatically uploads CSV files from a local machine to Amazon S3.
+An S3 event triggers Lambda to process the file and insert the data into Amazon RDS, with SNS notifications for success or failure.

 **Technologies:**